briansu2004/udemy-devops-real-projects/014-VaultInjectorMinikube/03_Y_MacOnly.md

 ```
 -->

-we can **read** the data by running this:
+We can **read** the data by running this:

 ```dos
 vault kv get internal-app/database/config
 ```

-Then we should be able to see below output
+Then we should be able to see below output:

 ```dos
 ====== Data ======